Classification of quotient bundles on the Fargues-Fontaine curve: Introduction

 \end{cor}

-We remark that Corollary \ref{almost classification of subbundles, intro} does not give a complete classification of all subbundles since the condition \ref{equal rank condition for subbundles, intro} is not necessary.
-In fact, we conjecture that the condition \ref{rank inequalities for subbundles, intro} alone should give a complete classification of all subbundles.
+We remark that Corollary \ref{almost classification of subbundles, intro} does not give a complete classification of all subsheaves.
+The main issue is that the cokernel of an injective bundle map may have a torsion while the kernel of a surjective bundle map is always torsion-free.
+In fact, Corollary \ref{almost classification of subbundles, intro} gives a complete classification of all subsheaves with torsion-free cokernel.

+It is also worthwhile to note that our main result holds verbatim for the projective line $\PP^1$ over an arbitrary field.
+While the statement for $\PP^1$ can be proved by some elementary linear algebra, it can also be seen by the same proof for Theorem \ref{classification of quotient bundles, intro} using a dimension formula for spaces of bundle maps between two vector bundles on $\PP^1$.
+We refer the readers to the appendix of this article for details.